 - Salary certificate (for government employees) or attested work contract (other employees).

 - Three months of most recent bank statement for long-time residents.
 New residents may submit the most recent month but must have a bank letter confirming salary transfer.

 - Attested tenancy contract, Emirates ID card, and labour card.

 - Marriage certificate that has been attested by UAE authorities (for UAE marriages) or in your home country for spouse sponsorship.

 - Passports (original) and copies of both sponsor and family member(s).

-- Medical check-up report of spouse or children over 15-years of age from an authorized hospital or clinic.
+- Medical check-up report of spouse or children over 15-years of age from an authorised hospital or clinic.

 - Three passport photos per family member.

-Please note that for your family member's residence visa to remain valid he or she must not be out of the UAE for more than six months.
-In the case where a Muslim expatriate has married more than one wife, he can only obtain one residency visa.
+- Please note that for your family member’s residence visa to remain valid he or she must not be out of the UAE for more than six months.
+In the case where a Muslim expatriate has married more than one wife, he can only obtain one residence visa.